-Some of the 25 languages spoken in South Africa have been used historically not only as tools for communication but also instruments of control. discrimination. division. and nationalism.
-National The Policy Framework Language introduced in 2002 sought to put all
+Some of the 25 languages spoken in Africa South have been used historically not only as tools for communication but also as instruments of control, discrimination. nationalism. division. and The National Language Policy Framework introduced in 2002 sought to put all